Antonino D'Antona: D’Antona as a professor

 D’Antona kept a studio open and very frequented by many students until about 1881; he founded and managed for several years a small "health home" in which he admitted and operated many patients, reporting good professional affirmations.

 When, following the Baccelli law of 1889, that of clinical propaedeutic was added to the teaching of surgical pathology, D’Antona lavished all his care so that in the school he directed the students could acquire solid theoretical and practical bases for their professional training.
 Under his guidance many excellent surgeons were trained, including E.Tricomi, G.D'Urso and G.Pascale, who renewed hospital and private surgery; his school produced numerous publications by him and his pupils in those years.

 In May 1896 he was delegated, together with E. Bottini, to represent the Italian Society of Surgery in Berlin on the 25th anniversary of the German Society of Surgery.

-As a true teacher he created a thriving school: of the students who returned to Sicily we remember Gaspare D'Urso, Giuseppe Muscatello, Ernesto Tricomi who was also a student of Durant and Antonino Turretta.

-In recent years D’Antona continuously gave numerous and valid proofs of his qualities as a clinician and teacher, through the many scientific works of his own and of his students.

 While he was still teaching, a bronze bust of him is inaugurated in the classroom of the surgical clinic of the University of Naples.